Shuo1027/Differentiated-ESG-Valuation-Recognition-MASEM/README.md

 Replicability Statement

 All datasets are organized at the study level and linked through unique Research IDs, enabling full reconstruction of the empirical workflow.
-Researchers can replicate:
+Using the materials provided in this repository, researchers can replicate:

-Systematic literature screening and eligibility filtering; Effect-size extraction and Fisher’s Z transformation; Random-effects meta-analytic synthesis; Construction of the integrated correlation matrix; Two-stage structural equation modeling estimation; Outlier diagnostics and publication bias correction
+the PRISMA-based literature screening and final study selection process;
+the coding and organization of the study-level meta-analytic database;
+the extraction and transformation of effect sizes into Fisher’s z metrics;
+the construction of the pooled random-effects meta-analytic correlation matrix;
+the two-stage MASEM estimation of the differentiated net effects of environmental, social, and governance dimensions on firm market valuation; and the full set of robustness checks, sensitivity analyses, and publication-bias diagnostics reported in the study.

+Taken together, these materials provide a transparent and reproducible empirical foundation for evaluating the differentiated valuation relevance of ESG dimensions in global capital markets.

 By providing pooled correlation matrices, effective sample size specifications, and executable structural scripts, this repository ensures computational transparency and full reproducibility of the disentangled ESG valuation framework developed in the study.